 Synonymous with and formerly known as 'Horstmann's Silberlocke'.

 No serious insect or disease problems.
-Insect pests include Balsam woolly adelgids, bark beetles, spruce budworms, aphids, bagworms and scale.
+Insect pests for fits include Balsam woolly adelgids, bark beetles, spruce budworms, aphids, bagworms and scale.
 Spider mites may occur in hot conditions.
-Disease problems include cankers, heart rot, root rot, needle rust and twig blight Trees are generally intolerant of urban pollution.
+Disease problems include root rots, needle rust and twig blight.
+Trees are generally intolerant of urban pollution.

-Specimen fir for the landscape.
-Specimen fir for the landscape.
+Compact fir for the landscape in cool summer climates.
 Ornamental yard tree.
 Screen.
 Not recommended for the St. Louis climate.